- Duration: 14 Minutes

 - Equipment: Mat, No Equipment

-- Training Type: Low Impact, Pilates, Warm Up/Cool Down, Yoga/Flexibility
+- Training Type: Low Impact, Pilates, Warm Up/Cool Down, Stretching/Flexibility

-I am lucky to have very loving parents who I adore more than anything.
-They're always giving me great advice like "don't tackle too many big life events at once", "pace yourself", and sometimes "maybe you should slow down a little bit".
+I am lucky to have very loving parents whom I adore more than anything.
+They're always giving me great advice like "don't tackle too many big life events at once," "pace yourself," and sometimes "maybe you should slow down a little bit."

 Honestly, I am horrible at following that advice, but they're right.
 Stress is a killer.
 At some point, even eustress - stress that is positively perceived and navigated with a positive outlook and a sense of satisfaction - is still stress, and too much of it is not a good thing.

 It's very easy in life to find yourself in a situation where you've accidentally taken on too much.
 I think you have to actively, consciously fight for downtime and minutes of peace and quiet, really throw some elbows and push back, in order to create time for yourself to decompress and take care of yourself.

 Working out has to be one of the most underrated coping mechanisms available to each of us.
 It clears the mind, keeps our health in order, and empowers us.
 Depending on what kind of training type you're putting yourself through, exercise can be invigorating, restorative, exhaustive, aggression reducing, soothing.
 You can make amazing things happen with your mood and body with exercise.